mk-fg/reliable-discord-client-irc-daemon/README.rst

   This is done to ensure that all messages either arrive in the same strict order they've been sent or not posted at all.

+- Fetching list of users for discord channel or even guild does not seem to be well-supported or intended by the API design.

+  There are multiple opcodes that allow doing that in a limited way, none of which work well for large discords (e.g. 10k+ users).

+  request_guild_members (8) doesn't return any results, request_sync (12)
+  doesn't work, request_sync_chan (14) can be used to request small slice of the list, but only one at a time (disconnects on concurrent requests).

+  Latter is intended to only keep part of userlist that is visible synced in the client, doesn't support proper paging through whole thing, and only gets updates for last-requested part with indexes in it - basically "I'm in this guild/channel, what should I see?" request from the client.

 - Some events on gateway websocket are undocumented, maybe due to lag of docs behind implementation, or due to them not being deemed that useful to bots, idk.